Otford Chalk Pit | Sevenoaks District Council

 The survey uncovered widespread evidence of large underground cavities, which may be filled with water.
 Many are believed to be close to the surface and could give way at any time, putting life in danger.

-The site will be closed while we carry out further investigations, with additional fencing and signage being installed as a matter of urgency.
+The site will be closed while we carry out further investigations with additional fencing and signage installed.

 Members of the public should not enter the site for their own safety.